How Teachers can Boost Dyslexic Students’ Confidence

 Make individual homework printouts with labelled steps, e.g. 1.
 Do this.
 2. Do that etc.

-- Allow them to typed their home task
+- Allow them to type their home task.

-Dyslexic students may demonstrate their understanding with a verbal answer but are incapable of putting those ideas in writing.
+Dyslexic students may demonstrate their understanding with a verbal answer but cannot put those ideas in writing.